-Around 1 in every 100 Australians is autistic, and more than 85% of the community has a personal connection with autism.
+Around 1 in every 100 Australians is Autistic, and more than 83% of the community has a personal connection with autism.
 If you’re looking for someone who can relate to your experiences, chances are they’re in your neighbourhood.

 They can provide a friendly, non-judgemental and open space to share challenges and triumphs.
 They can be an important source of information on local services and supports, such as an informed opinion on local schools.
 Some of these groups may also run training sessions, social skills groups, or hold events with guest speakers.

-There are many support groups around Victoria.
+There are many support groups around Australia.
 Some are autism-specific, whilst others are more general disability support groups.
-Some are for parents and some are for autistic people.
+Some are for parents and some are for Autistic people.

 If there isn’t a suitable support group in your area, you might be interested in starting your own.
 Download the resource below for some tips to get started.

-You can also contact the Amaze Autism Advisors for more advice.
-Call 1300 308 699, email firstname.lastname@example.org or use the webchat service on this site (8am–7pm, Mon–Fri).
+You can also contact the Amaze Autism Connect advisors for more advice.
+Call 1300 308 699, email [email protected] or use the webchat service on this site (8am–7pm, Mon–Fri).

 These organisations provide assistance and support to families and carers of Autistic people: